tux-/wixi/readme.md

 * There is no authentication.
 Use on internal network only.
 * There is no version history.
 Take regular backups of the data directory.
 * Search is just a wrapper based on grep.
-* There is no page to list all created pages.
 * The project was created just to fill a need.
 More features will be added based on need, feedback or contributions.

 ## Installation